Isotrivial Lagrangian fibrations of compact hyper-K\"ahler manifolds: Additional remarks

 where the last equality follows from the fact that $H^1 (F, \QQ)$ and $H^1 (A, \QQ)$ are simple $(G, \MT)$-bimodule (\Cref{prop:simple bimodule}) which are not dual.
 Indeed, they are of different dimensions since $\dim A > n$.
 Therefore, the right hand side of \eqref{eq:simpleH2} is a simple Hodge structure and the equality follows. \end{proof}

-\begin{proposition} Let $\mathcal X \xlongrightarrow{\pi} \mathcal B \longrightarrow M$ be a family of isotrivial Lagrangian fibered hyper-K\"ahler $2n$-folds over a Zariski closed subset $M \subset \Def(\pi)$.
-Assume $\pi$ has a rational section and the elliptic curve factor $E$ of its general smooth fibers has no CM by $\QQ(\sqrt{-1})$ or $\QQ(\sqrt{-3})$.
-Then $M$ has dimension at most $2$. \end{proposition} \begin{proof} Under the hypotheses, isotrivial fibrations $\pi_t : X_t \longrightarrow B_t$ over a general point $t \in M$ are of type A.1 by \Cref{main:genimpliestypeA} (note: the assumption in the theorem is satisfied because $\pi_t$ has a rational section) and hence $X_t$ is birational to the quotient of a $2n$-dimensional abelian variety $T$ by a finite group $G$.
+\begin{proposition} Let $\mathcal X \xlongrightarrow{\pi} \mathcal B \longrightarrow M$ be a family of isotrivial Lagrangian fibration of hyper-K\"ahler $2n$-folds over a Zariski closed subset $M \subset \Def(\pi)$.
+Assume that $\pi$ has a rational section and that the elliptic curve factor $E$ of its general fiber does not have CM by $\QQ(\sqrt{-1})$ or $\QQ(\sqrt{-3})$.
+Then $M$ has dimension at most $2$. \end{proposition} \begin{proof} Under these hypotheses, the isotrivial fibration $\pi_t : X_t \longrightarrow \mathcal{B}_t$ over a general point $t \in M$ is of type A.1 by \Cref{main:genimpliestypeA}.
+Note that the hypothesis that the general singular fibers of $\pi_t$ are non-multiple is satisfied because $\pi_t$ has a rational section.
+It follows that $X_t$ is birational to the quotient of a $2n$-dimensional abelian variety $T$ by a finite group $G$.
 Moreover, $T$ is isogenous to $E^n \times (E')^n$ for elliptic curves $E$ and $E'$.
 The result follows from the fact that such a $T$ can only vary in a two-parameter family. \end{proof}